autotelik/datashift/README.md

 The Import is then based on column headings with *Semi-Smart Name Lookup*, managing white space, pluralisation, under_scores etc.

-So the user supplied name (column heading) need only be an approximation of the actual name,
+So the user supplied name (column heading) need only be an approximation of the actual name.

-For Example given column heading 'Product Properties' will still find real association 'product_properties'
+For Example given column heading 'Product Properties', will still find real association 'product_properties'

 #### <a name="Configuration">Configuration</a>

+Configuration can be done either through a typical Rails initialisation code block, or a YAML configuration file provided at run time.

-You can now configure datashift options with a typical initialisation block, for example
+To create configurations, loaded during server start, use a typical initialisation block, for example

 ```ruby
 DataShift::Configuration.call do |c|